jsnider3/StudyNotes/SkillSoft/Notes.md

 an extremely severe error and it's reasonable to just die when that happens.

 * Suffix notation is another feature that seems absolutely useless.

+* unordered_map and unordered_set seem useful.
+They seem like the kind of thing Steve would like.